 For the 2017 spring issue’s feature project, Paths to Refuge, we asked illustrator George Butler to provide artwork in a couple of ways—spot illustrations for the project’s two reported pieces as well as his own portfolio from the field.
-In January 2017, Butler headed to Belgrade, Serbia, to observe and depict the conditions of refugees stranded there as a result of border closings along the Balkan Route, one the main arteries of travel for migrants moving between the Mediterranean and Eastern Europe.
+In January 2017, Butler headed to Belgrade, Serbia, to observe and depict the conditions of refugees stranded there as a result of border closings along the Balkan Route, one of the main arteries of travel for migrants moving between the Mediterranean and Eastern Europe.
 When Butler visited, an estimated 2,000 refugees were living amid a cluster of warehouses behind Belgrade’s main train station, trying to survive a brutal cold snap.
-Médecin Sans Frontière, an emergency aid group, estimated that nearly half the patients its doctors treated were under the age of eighteen.
+Médecin Sans Frontière, an emergency-aid group, estimated that nearly half the patients its doctors treated were under the age of eighteen.
 What follows is a brief conversation that took place after Butler’s return to London, in February.

 Why did you choose Belgrade?
 What was it about this site that compelled you?